maish79/hangman-game/README.md

 - After performing the standard Git add, commit, and push to GitHub, you can now type: git push heroku main
 - The frontend terminal should now be connected and deployed to Heroku.

+## Credits
+- ReadMe inspiration from Adamgiroly and kathrin.
+- Flowchart made using draw.io
+- python inspiration from Priyam